kvrivas854/palmetto-weather/README.md

 # Palmetto Weather App

-This repository contains a monorepo for the **Palmetto Weather App**, a weather application built using React and NestJS.
+This repository contains the **Palmetto Weather App**, a weather application built using React and NestJS.
 The app is containerized with Docker for simplified deployment.

 ## Prerequisites